M-S-Abhiram-Verma/the-brainy-bunch-intel-unnati-healthcare-kiosk/README.md

 # 🏥 The Brainy Bunch Intel Unnati Healthcare Kiosk

 A real-time, privacy-focused Healthcare Kiosk system powered by Federated Learning, AI-driven patient vitals prediction, and a responsive voice-enabled UI.
-Developed as part of Intel Unnati Initiative.
+Developed as part of the **Intel Unnati Innovation Challenge 2025** in collaboration with **GITAM Deemed to be University, Hyderabad**.

 ---